-- 1) Stack's Bowers Numismatics, LLC ("Stack's Bowers Galleries").
+1) Stack's Bowers Numismatics, LLC ("Stack's Bowers Galleries").
 Stack's Bowers Galleries is a wholly-owned subsidiary of Spectrum Group International, Inc. ("SGI").
-SGI and the Company have a common chief executive officer, and the chief executive officer and the general counsel of the Company are board members of SGI. - 2) Equity method investees.
-As of December 31, 2022, the Company has four investments in privately-held entities, each of which has been determined to be an equity method investee and a related party.
+SGI and the Company have a common chief executive officer, and the chief executive officer and the general counsel of the Company are board members of SGI.

+2) Equity method investees.
+As of March 31, 2023, the Company has five investments in privately-held entities which have been determined to be equity method investees and related parties.